shamimshihab/Paint-Stock-Status-App/README.md

 ## Deployment

-In this repository, we have a dedicated `deployment` branch for deploying our application.
+In this repository, a dedicated `deployment` branch for deploying the application.
 The backend is deployed on Render, with build and start commands specified to run from the backend directory.
 Auto-deploy is enabled, ensuring that any changes pushed to this branch are automatically reflected in the live application.
 The frontend code is deployed from the frontend folder on Vercel, allowing deployment from the same branch.
 The application can be accessed the at https://paint-stock-app-deploy.vercel.app/.